firojahmed1313/College-project/README.md

 ```bash
 cd frontend
 ```
-9. create a `.env` file.we have provided some default values in the `ENV` to reduce the burden, but some parameters are mandatory:
+9. create a `.env` file. we have provided some default values in the `ENV` to reduce the burden, but some parameters are mandatory:
    - `VITE_URL`: Change the URL to your back-end URL for cors.
 10. Install the packages: